 Keep your eyes open for educational placards that are both history- and nature-oriented, including one on the unmistakable red-winged blackbird.

 At the 1.8-mile mark, turn right to re-trace your steps over the footbridge.
 In a few more steps, you will arrive at the parking area to complete your hike.

 From the parking area, this Northern Virginia hike took us just under one hour, including time spent reading a few of the educational placards along the way.

-If you have the time, I highly recommend either bringing your own bike or renting a bike from Capital Bikeshare to bike less than three miles to Gravelly Point Park.
+If you have the time, I suggest either bringing your own bike or renting a bike from Capital Bikeshare to bike less than three miles to Gravelly Point Park.

 It’s an easy ride on the paved Mount Vernon Trail to the perfect spot for watching planes take off and land at Reagan National Airport.
 Highly recommend.